 This page is the resting place for drug injury cases that are either partially or completely finished.
 You can find more active mass tort cases here.

-Some of these cases, like the Chantix suicide cases or the gadolinium MRI cases, led to meaningful compensation for the tragedies that were endured.
-Others like Seroquel or Digitek died out with little or no meaningful compensation to victims.
+Some of these cases, like the Elmiron eye injuries or the Actos cancer lawsuits, led to meaningful compensation for the tragedies that were endured.
+Others died out with little or no meaningful compensation to victims.

-It is instructive for mass tort lawyers who are bringing class action type claims on behalf of victims to understand both prior successes and failures.
+It is instructive for mass tort lawyers who are bringing class action-type claims on behalf of victims to understand both prior successes and failures.
 Some of these mass torts failed for a reason we can now clearly identify.
 For some of the drugs that fall into this category, we do an analysis of why that particular piece of litigation failed.
-Others we just archived over, modifying the page, so victims are not confused about the current status of the litigation.
+We just archived others and modified the page so victims are not confused about the current status of the litigation.

 Drug injury mass torts sometimes fail because the plaintiffs’ lawyers jumped the gun and marketed for and brought claims before they attorney properly investigated the claim.
 When this happens, both the lawyers and the victims lose.